nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 * **buckets**: 1024
 * **Hc**: [murmur3](https://en.wikipedia.org/wiki/MurmurHash), 8 bytes, seed: 0x00
 * **Hk**: murmur3, 4 bytes, seed: 0x01, k = 6
-* **key sum size**: 32 bytes
+* **val_sum field size**: 32 bytes
-* **bucket count field**: 4 bytes
+* **count field size**: 4 bytes

 See Appendix A.1 for an explanation.

-### 4.1.3 IBLT page size
+#### 4.1.3 IBLT page size

 Calculating an IBLT is relatively cheap, but it grows linearly with the number of transactions.
 This would harm performance of larger networks.
 The immutable nature of transactions make it possible to store intermediate IBLTs and use those as an optimization.
 The LC range parameters of the protocol should be adjusted accordingly to optimize use of these intermediate IBLTs.
 Therefore, they should not be chosen freely.

-Any LC value used in the protocol MUST be a multiple of 512 (minus 1, because the LC is 0 based).
+To simplify the description of the protocol we introduce a new term: **page**.
-The use of inclusive or exclusive range parameters must make sure that `end-start` is a multiple of 512.
+A page contains transaction references for a range of LC values.
+Each page is a multiple of 512.
-In the context of an IBLT this size will be referred to as the `IBLT page size` or `PSIZE` for short.
+The first page includes transactions with LC values between 0 (inclusive) and 512 (exclusive).
+When a *next* or *previous* page is mentioned, this means 512 has to be added/reduced from the `begin` and `end` values of an LC range.

+#### 4.1.4 IBLT decoding

+When decoding an IBLT as described in [the original paper](https://arxiv.org/pdf/1101.2245 or https://www.ics.uci.edu/~eppstein/pubs/EppGooUye-SIGCOMM-11.pdf), the result is two sets of values: those that are missing in set A and those that are missing in set B. For this protocol only one of those sets is of interest, the other can be ignored.
+This also makes it more likely the IBLT can be decoded.

 ### 4.2 Operation